sileo-oss/agentflow-community/README.md

 1. ✅ **Automatic validation** runs (checks syntax, structure, and workflow logic)
 2. 🤖 **Bot comments** on your PR with validation results
 3. 👤 **Owner reviews and approves** your PR
-4. � **OMerge to production** - After merge, your collection is validated again and synced live!
+4. � **Merge to production** - After merge, your collection is validated again and synced live!

 ## Guidelines